 THE HOLY SPIRIT

-The Holy Spirit is the third Person of the Trinity and is co-equal with the Father and the Son.
-He was present and active in creation, came upon the Prophets of old, and was active in the ministry of Jesus.
+The Holy Spirit was present and active in creation, came upon the Prophets of old, and was active in the ministry of Jesus.
 The Holy Spirit convicts of sin, righteousness, and judgment and leads believers in all truth through the Scripture.
 He endows believers with spiritual gifts at the direction of the Father.
 (Genesis 1:2, Matthew 3:16, John 16:8-15, 1 Corinthians 12:4-6, 13, 1 John 2:20, 27, Acts 1:8).

 Man was created in the image of God and woman from man’s side; they were given dominion over the earth.
 Man gave in to the temptation of the serpent and, as a result, lost his innocence, bringing about the penalty of spiritual and physical death.
-As a result, each of us is born totally depraved and under the judgment of God.
-But in God’s love and mercy, God sent His son to receive the penalty on our behalf so that we would be redeemed from the penalty, power, and pollution of sin.
+Because of the fall each of us is born in a sinful state, redemption from that state can only be found in Jesus.
 (Genesis 1:26-27, Genesis 2:7, 15-25, John 3:36, Romans 3:23, Ephesians 2:1-3).

 Because of the sin of Adam, man is born into sin and separated from God.
 Salvation is the gift of God by grace, through faith in Jesus Christ that unites man back to God.
-In the garden, Jesus prayed for His disciples and those who would believe in Him through their word.
-Thusly, God calls those who are His to salvation.
-Salvation was accomplished through the suffering, death, and resurrection of Jesus Christ and is without regard to human effort.
+Salvation was accomplished through the suffering, death, and resurrection of Jesus and is without regard to human effort.
 (1 Corinthians 15:20-28, John 17:20, John 3:3-7, Romans 8:28-30, Ephesians 1:4-11, Romans 9:16).

 Both the Old and New Testaments present a call to holiness.
 As Christians, we are to separate ourselves from sin and be separated unto God.
-The life modeled in the New Testament is one of holiness and sanctification, this is neither salvation earned or kept by works but a life submitted to the Lordship of Jesus Christ.
+The life modeled in the New Testament is one of holiness and sanctification, this is neither salvation earned or kept by works but the fruit of a life submitted to the Lordship of Jesus.
 (2 Corinthians 6:14-7:1, Romans 12:1-2, 1 Thessalonians 4:3-7, Hebrews 12:14).